 On the basis of this statement of principle, no one is to suffer reprisal for expressing their opinions.
 This freedom of expression is, however, governed by various University regulations and policies, as well as by municipal, provincial and federal regulations and laws.
 In particular, the University expects everyone to:

-Psychological harassment is manifested through repeated hostile or unwanted behaviours, words, actions or acts that violate the dignity or the psychological or physical integrity of a member of the University community and that create, for that person, a harmful work or study environment.
+5.4 Psychological harassment: Psychological harassment occurs either through repeated hostile or unwanted behaviours, words, actions or gestures which undermine the dignity or psychological or physical integrity of a member of the University community and which create, for that person, a harmful work or study environment.

-Among the behaviours that could be considered psychological harassment are:
+Among behaviours that could be considered psychological harassment are:

 In November of 2017, Saint Paul University (SPU) cancelled a contracted screening of an award-winning documentary film.
 The film, Vessel, tells the story of Rebecca Gomperts, a doctor who began providing abortions at sea after witnessing the dangers women seeking abortions face in countries where the procedure is illegal.